abhidas2700-blip/CodeSolve/replit.md

 Vite is used for frontend builds and esbuild for the backend.
 Environment variables manage configuration.

-**Recent Update (Aug 27, 2025)**: Fixed Render deployment bundling issues by creating dedicated production server (`server/production.ts`) that avoids Vite dev dependencies.
-Updated render.yaml with correct build commands (`vite build && esbuild server/production.ts`) and start command (`node dist/production.js`).
-System now ready for successful Render deployment with identical functionality to Replit preview.
+**Recent Update (Aug 27, 2025)**: RENDER DEPLOYMENT SOLUTION COMPLETE - Fixed all deployment issues by creating CommonJS startup script (`start-render.cjs`) that eliminates ES module conflicts, updated Dockerfile with npx build commands and simplified container startup.
+Created dedicated production server (`server/production.ts`) without Vite dependencies.
+All files ready for git push and successful Render deployment to https://thoreye-audit-system.onrender.com with complete functionality matching Replit preview.

 ### Conditional Visibility
 The system supports conditional visibility for questions and sections within audit forms.
 Questions with a `controlledBy` property are shown based on the controlling question's answer.
 Sections with `controlsSection: true` are displayed based on their controlling question's answer.